-The Coronavirus Large Business Interruption Loan Scheme (CLBILS) facilitates access to finance for medium-sized and larger businesses affected by the coronavirus outbreak.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) was designed to facilitate access to finance for medium-sized and larger businesses affected by the coronavirus outbreak.

 About the scheme

-The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides finance to mid-sized and larger UK businesses with a group turnover of more than £45m (the upper limit for the existing smaller-business focused CBILS) that are suffering disruption to their cashflow due to lost or deferred revenues during the COVID-19 outbreak.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provided finance to mid-sized and larger UK businesses with a group turnover of more than £45 million (the upper limit for CBILS, which focused on smaller businesses) that were suffering disruption to their cashflow due to lost or deferred revenues during the COVID-19 outbreak.

-CLBILS is available through a range of British Business Bank accredited lenders and partners, listed on the British Business Bank website.
+CLBILS was available through a range of accredited lenders and partners.

 - term loans